 A truly useful resource is HOA Leader.
 Many other courses and expensive manuals are available to help board members, but certainly don’t be afraid to ask questions from your city planner and from professionals who might live in your community.

 A well-governed homeowners association is a thing of beauty, and in every way comparable to a well-run governmental code enforcement agency.
 A good board can enforce the spirit of the deed restrictions without going overboard.
-(This document could be called the master deed or the CC&R's, or any number of variations in your particular association.)
+(This document could be called the master deed or the CC&R's, or any number of variations in your particular state and association.)

-However, if your association leadership isn’t up to the task, it can be a nightmare as you find everything from simple incompetence, to failure to deal with important but unpleasant news, to outright fraud.
+However, if your association leadership isn’t up to the task, it can be a nightmare as you uncover everything from simple incompetence, to failure to deal with important but unpleasant news, to outright fraud.

 Whether you simply live in an association-governed community or are a board member yourself, be generous about providing your board with the necessary resources to learn the job.